Dubai Housing Prices Drop 5.9%: First Decline Since 2020

-Dubai's housing market showed its first monthly price decline since 2020, according to ValuStrat data cited by The Economic Times via Bloomberg.
+Dubai’s residential market recorded its first monthly price decline since 2020, according to ValuStrat data cited by The Economic Times and Bloomberg.
 The index fell 5.9% in March compared to the previous month.
-This is significant because the decline comes after prices rose more than 70% since 2020 and amid regional conflict pressures on foreign investor demand.
+The decline is significant because it followed a price rally of more than 70% since 2020 and came at a time when regional conflict was testing foreign investor demand.

 06.05.2026